-Water – Most vegetable are going to need plenty of water.
+Most vegetables are going to need plenty of water.
 Unfortunately, they are not drought tolerant so when the Australian weather reaches extremes, you will need to water regularly.
 Having a water supply located close by will make this easier for you.

 Silver Beet / Swiss Chard

-This is one of the easy to grow veggies because it doesn’t need a lot of sunlight and can bounce back if it misses a water.
+This is one of the easy to grow veggies because it doesn’t need a lot of sunlight and can bounce back if it misses water.
 The worst thing you can do to this plant is not pick it fast enough.
 It responds really well to liquid food and by picking it continually you actually stay ahead of the caterpillars.

 As long as cherry tomatoes get enough sun, and you don’t kill them before they get to the harvest stage, you will benefit from an abundance of produce.
 Don’t start messing with them if they get a bit scraggly looking, they will still produce if they are left in a tangy mess.
 You are almost certain to stop production if you start trimming it back.
 Cucumber ‘Sun Lovers’ is a great name for cucumbers, so make sure they have plenty of light.
-The fruit is incredibly resilient to pests, however, they can get burnt if exposed repeatedly to a scorching sun.
+The fruit is incredibly resilient to pests, however, they can get burnt if exposed repeatedly to scorching sun.
 As long as the wide canopy leaves are doing their job, then you will love sharing the produce with family and friends.
 Tip: don’t plant too many.

 You can harvest spring onions by simply cutting them off down low, they will keep growing back if the roots are left in the ground.
 You can actually even grow the ones you purchase from the grocery store.
 As long as the roots find soil, they will keep growing.